 - Cool this completely.
 Blend this along with ¼ cup water to a smooth puree.
 The puree should be smooth and thick.
 You may add 1 to 2 tbsps more water to help in blending.

 How to make palak paneer

-- Heat 1 tablespoon butter and half tablespoon oil to the same pan, Once they melt, add cinnamon, cardamoms, cloves & cumin.
+- Heat 1 tablespoon butter and half tablespoon oil to the same pan, Once they melt, add cinnamon, cardamoms, cloves & cumin seeds.

 - When the spices begin to sizzle, add onions and fry till they turn transparent to golden.

 - Next saute ginger garlic paste for 1 to 2 minutes or until you begin to smell it nice.